caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

     *bool*, *optional*, *default = False*

-    Check whether the timerange is in the ms being considered.
-This stops the pipeline from crashing when multiple dataset are being processed.
+    Check whether the timerange is in the MS being considered.
+This stops the pipeline from crashing when multiple datasets are being processed.